 The Supplicant sends message 2 to the Authenticator.

-On reception of message 2, tThe Authenticator checks that silently discards message 2 if the key replay counter corresponds to the outstanding Key Replay Counter field is not equal to that in message 1.
+On reception of message 2, tThe Authenticator checks that silently discards message 2 if the key replay counter corresponds to the outstanding Key Replay Counter field does not correspond to a message 1 for which it has not already received a message 2 with the same Key Replay Counter field, or if it has already sent a message 3 during the 4-way handshake.
 If not, it silently discards the message.

 IOtherwise, if dot11RSNAOperatingChannelValidationActivated is true and the Supplicant RSNE indicates OCVC capability, the Authenticator silently discards message 2 if any of the following are true: